jose78/go-interpolator/README.md

 # judo_interpolator

-judo_interpolator helps you to interpolate your vars inside the chain.
+judo_interpolator helps you to interpolate your vars inside the string.
 Based on the go templates and using the large list of functions provided by the [Sprig Functions Project](https://masterminds.github.io/sprig/), _judo_interpolator_ wants to make it easier to work with strings.

 ## How-to install: